John H. Morehead: Career

 In 1912, Morehead was elected Governor of Nebraska and served from 1913 to 1917.
 During his term, he was a delegate to the Democratic National Convention.
-As governor the state deficit was reduced and a workman's compensation law was sanctioned.
+As governor the state deficit was reduced, a workman's compensation law was sanctioned, and other labor reforms were carried out.

 Morehead was the Democratic nominee in the 1918 United States Senate election in Nebraska and 1920 Nebraska gubernatorial election, losing both races.

-Morehead was elected to the 68th congress (1923) and reelected five more times.
-He chaired the Committee on Memorials in the 72nd and 73rd congresses.
-He did not stand for reelection in 1934 and returned to farming and selling real estate.
+Morehead was elected to the 68th Congress (1923) and reelected five more times.
+He chaired the Committee on Memorials in the 72nd and 73rd Congresses.
+He did not stand for re-election in 1934 and returned to farming and selling real estate.
 He was again a delegate to the Democratic National Convention in 1940.

 Personal life

 Morehead married Minnie Weisenreder on February 14, 1885, and they had two children.
 He died in St. Joseph, Missouri, in 1942.
 He is interred in Steele Cemetery, Falls City, Richardson County, Nebraska.